neffercarrillo/security-plus/notes/README.md

 - process of documenting and communicating details about a security weakness
 - internal reporting. comms within the org. provides details. needs to be timely.
 - external reporting. comms outside the org.
-- responsible discloure reporting. disclose vulns. collab w/ the owners of the app. allow grace period to ensure they can address the issue b4 public announcement.
+- responsible disclosure reporting. disclose vulns. collab w/ the owners of the app. allow grace period to ensure they can address the issue b4 public announcement.
 - vuln reports must remain confidential.

 ## Session 23: Alerting and Monitoring